ustaxcourt/ef-cms/docs/getting-started.md

 ## Getting Started with Dawson

-Hopefully you've read through the [What is Dawson?](/what-is-dawson) section of this documentation because a lot of the terminology defined there will help you better understand how to navigate the Dawson application.
+Hopefully you've read through [What is Dawson?](/what-is-dawson).
+The terminology defined there will help you better understand how to navigate the Dawson application.
 If you would rather poke around on a live environment, this part of the documentation is for you.
-We'll guide you on how to log in to Dawson, the various urls and user roles we have, and how to begin using the Dawson application.
+We'll guide you on how to log in to Dawson, the various URLs and user roles we have, and how to begin using the Dawson application.

 ?> You can find the [Running Locally Guide](/running-locally) if you'd like to get Dawson running on your machine to start development.